 Boxty with crisp streaky bacon and maple syrup

-These absolutely heavenly Irish potato pancakes make a warming and hearty breakfast served with crisp bacon.
+Boxty is an absolutely heavenly Irish potato pancake and makes a warming and hearty breakfast served with crisp bacon.
 But don't feel you have to stop there.

 Wrap the grated potato in a clean tea towel and wring well to get rid of any excess liquid.